DDFT-Modelling/NLCH/README.md

 ### How do I run tests? ###

 1. Please run [`AddPaths.m`](AddPaths.m) in the main folder.
-2. Run any file in one of the following folders:
+2. Run any Matlab file in one of the following folders:

 [`Control Diffusive SIRD`](Control%20Diffusive%20SIRD): Parameter learning for diffusive SIRD.